VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      The maximum number of concurrent search requests.
 It shouldn't be high, since a single request can saturate all the CPU cores.
 See also -search.maxQueueDuration (default 8)
   -search.maxExportDuration duration
-     The maximum duration for /api/v1/export call (default 720h0m0s) -search.maxLookback duration
+     The maximum duration for /api/v1/export call (default 720h0m0s) -search.maxExportSeries int
+     The maximum number of time series, which can be returned from /api/v1/export* APIs.
+This option allows limiting memory usage (default 1000000)
+  -search.maxFederateSeries int
+     The maximum number of time series, which can be returned from /federate.
+This option allows limiting memory usage (default 300000)
+  -search.maxGraphiteSeries int
+     The maximum number of time series, which can be scanned during queries to Graphite Render API.
+See https://docs.victoriametrics.com/#graphite-render-api-usage (default 300000)
+  -search.maxLookback duration
      Synonym to -search.lookback-delta from Prometheus.
 The value is dynamically detected from interval between time series datapoints if not set.
 It can be overridden on per-query basis via max_lookback arg.
 See also '-search.maxStalenessInterval' flag, which has the same meaining due to historical reasons
   -search.maxPointsPerTimeseries int